casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

 2. Third-party signers

    Third-party signers may be used as well.
 A JSON representation of the unsigned transaction should be forwarded to the third-party signer and accept a callback containing the signed deploy object.

-3. Pasted private key (not recommended)

-   It is also possible to allow a user to paste/type in their private key to be used to sign the transaction.
-This is not recommended for security reasons.

 ### Querying Global State